 Another clear difference between average poker players and great poker players is the ability to fold an overpair.

-You need to start paying attention to that feeling a little bit more often.
-In fact there are certain patterns that are easily recognizable at the lower stakes — especially when you play online poker — where it is 100 percent the correct play to fold your overpair.
+Certain patterns are easily recognizable at the lower stakes — especially when you play online poker — where it is 100 per cent the correct play to fold your overpair.

 6. Realize Tilt Only Hurts You

-I can't tell you how often I receive emails or comments from people who describe to me how they've tilted huge amounts of their bankroll away when things went badly at the poker tables.
+I can't tell you how often I receive emails or comments from people who describe to me how they've tilted vast amounts of their bankroll away when things went badly at the poker tables.

-The reality of poker is that sometimes things will go badly for you and there is absolutely nothing that you can do about it.
+The reality of poker is that sometimes things will go badly for you, and there is absolutely nothing that you can do about it.

-All those hours you've spent trying to learn and improve your game were basically wasted because you decided to choose your emotions over reason when it really mattered.
+All those hours you've spent trying to learn and improve your game were basically wasted because you decided to choose your emotions over reason when it mattered.

 Respect the work that you have done.
 You owe it to yourself to maintain more composure and stop throwing away money when the cards go south.

-7. Don't Play in Bad Games
+7. Don't Play Bad Games

-If you can't find somebody at the table who is clearly playing very poorly, then you really have to ask yourself why it is that you are even there.
+If you can't find somebody at the table who is playing very poorly, then you have to ask yourself why it is that you are even there.

-But if winning is at all a priority for you, then you need to remember you don't turn a significant profit in poker by pushing tiny edges against good poker players.
+But if winning real money or chips is at all a priority for you, then you need to remember you don't turn a significant profit in poker by pushing tiny edges against good poker players.

 As the classic movie Rounders reminds us, "If you can't spot the sucker in your first half-hour at the table, then you are the sucker."

-It is often just a few simple little adjustments you can learn over time that can carry you over to enable you to start winning at higher clip.
+It is often just a few simple little adjustments you can learn over time that can carry you over to enable you to start winning at a higher clip.

-A lot of it has to do with starting to view the game in a much more cold, detached, mathematical and logical way than you presently do.
+A lot of it has to do with starting to view the game in a much more cold, detached, mathematical, and logical way than you presently do.

-Elite poker players, meanwhile, know they are in it for the long haul and don't get overly wrapped up in each individual hand or moment.
-They just continue to make the most profitable play again and again, no matter what.
+Elite poker players, meanwhile, know they are in it for the long haul and don't get overly wrapped up in each hand or moment.
+They continue to make the most profitable play again and again, no matter what.

 Nathan "BlackRain79" Williams is the author of the popular micro stakes strategy books Crushing the Microstakes and Modern Small Stakes.
 He also blogs regularly about all things related to the micros over at www.blackrain79.com.